kenanb/kenanb-blog/_posts/2024-01-02-minimal-x64-binary.md

         int $0x80
 ```

-"exiting" involves making a system call.
+"Exiting" involves making a system call.
 So the instructions (following `_start`) are about setting up the inputs to the call, and executing it.

 Let's look at the instructions line-by-line: